 - About 3 out of every 4 marketing leaders surveyed (76 percent) base decisions on data analytics.

-- Marketing analytics is the highest investment for marketers, raking up 16 percent of their annual budgets.
+- Marketing analytics is the top investment for marketers, raking up 16 percent of their annual budgets.

 - Although many organizations are realizing the value of marketing analytics, 37 percent of marketers say that proving their value is one of their top three biggest challenges.